lyl24/lyl24-ece4960/lab3.md

 Originally, I thought about putting both ToF sensors on the front of the robot, each at a slight outward angle.
 Since each ToF sensor has a field of view (FoV) of approximately 27 degrees, placing them at an angle would theoretically help expand the total FoV.
 However, I later learned in lab that this setup would not only be redundant, it could also cause interference between the two sensors.
 Therefore, I decided to have one sensor on the front and one on the side of the robot.
 The gyroscope will be placed on a flat surface near the center of the robot, though I also have to be careful about not putting it too close to the motors as this would lead to elecromagnetic interference.

 In addition, the I2C addresses for the ToF sensors are the same (0x52).
 The address is hardwired onto the board I would not be able to address the two sensors individually as is.
-To solve this, I chose to connect the shutdown pin on one of the ToF sensors to the Artemis board, and this will allow me to change the address programmatically upon startup.
-(First, use the shutdown pin to shut down one of the sensors, then change the address on the active sensor.)
+To solve this, I chose to connect the shutdown pins on both of the ToF sensors to the Artemis board, and this will allow me to change the address programmatically upon startup later.
 I chose this option over enabling the two sensors separately through their respective shutdown pins because I thought it would be easier for me to address this problem through code.

 ## Lab 3(a): Time of Flight Sensors
 First, I installed the SparkFun VL53L1X 4m laser distance sensor library in Arduino, and I connect one of the VL53L1X breakout boards to the Artemis board using the QWIIC-to-cable connector.
 I used daisy chaining to connect the other ToF sensor and IMU as well, and these components were sautered together.
 I ran out of time during my lab session, so I finished soldering in the Maker Lab in Phillips Hall.
 (The image below shows the work in progress.)